richardanaya/cryptoidentity/README.md

 With these two simple methods, you can start talking with other people to setup conversations between crypto identities

-1. Person A signs a message to public letting them know they are here with safe identity!
+1. Person A signs a message to public letting them know they are here with Person A's safe identity!
 2. Person B verifies Person A as the source of message with safe identity
 3. Person B encrypts Person B's safe identity and sends to Person A
 4. Person A encypts a message using Person B's safe identity and sends to Person B